jorisxys/jorisxys/README.md

  - high school: Science & Math 8h
  - college: 2nd year professional bachelor Applied IT (Information Technology)

+Intersts and passions
+- Science in particular physics and chemistry
+- psychology and finance/economics (behavioural economics in particular)
+- tv shows such as: Community, TBBT and animation movies with beautifull sountracks: Spiderverse, How To Train Your Dragon.
+- All kinds of food

 <!---
 jorisxys/jorisxys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.